7 Habits To A Consistant Exercise Routine

 Texas Tech University researchers conducted a study on how music affects people exercising and showed how music can help an athlete perform for longer.
 "At least on a small scale, this study provides some evidence that music may help serve as an extra tool to help motivate someone to exercise more," explains Dr. Waseem Shami the study's lead author.

 In the study, two groups were asked to walk on a treadmill.
 Half were made to listen to Latin-inspired up-tempo tunes, while the other walked in silence.
 The group who listened to music lasted nearly a full minute more on the treadmill as opposed to the other group.
-While music lets you endure it is also important to recover.
-Our Polyphenols Broad Spectrum can help in this case, as it contains antioxidants that help fight off cell damage and help repair the body.
+While music lets you endure, it is also important to recover.

 Here is a tip!
 Always opt for the stairs instead of the elevator during your work day.